Nalhin/Navigation/README.md

 ### Testing

-One of the goals of separating domain components into separate libraries (based on interfaces) was to simplify their testability at the unit level.
+One of the goals of separating domain components into separate libraries (based on interfaces) was to simplify their testability.
 Using interfaces instead of classes allows designing particular implementations for testing purposes (e.g. an in-memory version of an exporter) , thus reducing the need to create mocks and stubs for specific test scenarios.

 ## Technology Stack